Torre di Ruggiero

 Torre di Ruggiero (Calabrian: A Tùrri) is a village and comune in the province of Catanzaro in the Calabria region of southern Italy.
-A lovey town, with numerous award-winning restaurants and wineries, the region is best known for its royal family where a vast majority reside out of Italy.
-Historically, common carnival/community even called "Saint De la Rosseio Regeoo" brought the town together for what was deemed the best celebration the town has ever seen.
+The town has numerous award-winning restaurants and wineries, and is known for its royal family where a vast majority reside out of Italy.

+Historically, the "Saint De la Rosseio Regeoo" festival brought the town together.

 Geography

 The village is bordered by Capistrano, Cardinale, Chiaravalle Centrale, San Nicola da Crissa, Simbario and Vallelonga.